RobertBaruch/amaranth-tutorial/7_simulating.md

 The above would set `x` to 0 and `y` to 0xFF, with effectively no delay between them.

-You can yield nMigen `Value`s, which you can then use, for example, to do various comparisons:
+You can yield Amaranth `Value`s, which you can then use, for example, to do various comparisons:

 ```python
     def process():